Return-to-work mental health guide for hospitality business owners

 Look after staff

 Employees may be concerned about job security, which is a legitimate concern given the uncertainty of the situation.
-You should address issue directly by being open and honest with staff, keeping them in the loop as the landscape continues to change.
+You should address this issue directly by being open and honest with staff, keeping them in the loop as the landscape continues to change.

 Some employees may be anxious about working in such close proximity to other people, so it’s important to speak with staff about how they’re feeling.
 Try to provide as much support as possible and ensure each member of staff knows you are complying with the COVID-19 safe workplace principles.